-I was at the mall last weekend and I saw lines of little kids waiting to get their picture taken with Santa Claus.
-It reminded me of the giddy feeling you get as a little kid when you’re face to face with what you believe the be the man himself—Old Saint Nick.
-It’s funny when you watch the demeanor of the little kids.
-Some are as happy can be, and are clearly running down a serious list of presents with Santa in the short time they have.
-Then there are others that look absolutely petrified, as if sitting in Santa’s lap is the absolute last place they want to be in the world.
+I was at the mall last weekend, and I saw lines of little kids waiting to get their pictures taken with Santa Claus.
+It reminded me of the giddy feeling you get as a little kid when you’re face to face with what you believe is the man himself—Old Saint Nick.
+This Christmas spirit has definitely worked its way into my kitchen!
+I've been baking many batches of cookies!

 Ingredients for Dough